 - even on a bathroom vanity

-I had a more robust diaper pad for home.
-This way, I could keep changes on one sanitary surface no matter which room we were in.
-This definitely came in handy during the epic baby blow-outs we’ve all-no doubt-experienced.
+I had a more robust changing pad for home (check out our favorite diaper organizers HERE!).
+This way, I could keep changes on one clean surface no matter which room we were in.
+This came in handy during the epic baby blow-outs we’ve all-no doubt-experienced.

-So, these were my six sanity saving baby gear essentials through my little guy’s infancy.
-It was a precious year, but a crazy whirlwind nonetheless.
+So, these were my six sanity-saving baby gear products through my little guy’s infancy.
+It was a precious year but a crazy whirlwind nonetheless.
 Which tools and strategies keep you sane as a new mom?